 Given that medical errors are a leading cause of hospital deaths in the United States, it’s never been more important to improve quality of care.
 Anita Finkelman’s Quality Improvement: A Guide for Integration in Nursing is a comprehensive resource for teaching practicing nurses and nursing students about the importance of improving patient care and reducing errors through quality improvement (QI).

 Did you know that there are approximately 234,000 practicing nurse practitioners (NPs) in the U.S., with an additional 23,000 new NP graduates each year?
 This week, join us in recognizing this notable group of healthcare professionals during National NP Week.

-Nurse leaders address financial management issues in a variety of settings, including hospitals, ambulatory/outpatient clinics, long-term care facilities, and home care.
-Our recently published Financial Management for Nurse Managers: Merging the Heart with the Dollar, Fourth Edition by J. Michael Leger and Janne Dunham-Taylor is a unique text that covers a wide-range of financial information, such as healthcare finance, economics, budgeting, reimbursements, accounting, and financial strategies.
+Nurse leaders face financial management issues in a variety of settings, including hospitals, ambulatory/outpatient clinics, long-term care facilities, and home care.
+Financial Management for Nurse Managers: Merging the Heart with the Dollar, Fourth Edition is a unique text that balances both the care and the financial realities in today’s healthcare environment.